-The program aims to recruit qualified faculty who mirror the racial and ethnic diversity of Los Rios' service area.
+The program aims to recruit qualified instructors who mirror the racial and ethnic diversity of the Los Rios Community College District service area.
 It is our interest to provide members of racially minoritized groups with models of their own race, ethnic, and cultural background with whom they can identify and recognize as examples of occupational achievement.

-Fall training topics include an overview of the California Community College system and its students and faculty, preparing for a class, assessing student learning, effective and inclusive classroom strategies, equity and implicit bias, and culturally relevant/responsive pedagogy.
+Fall training topics include an overview of the California community college system and its students and faculty, preparing for a class, assessing student learning, effective and inclusive classroom strategies, equity and implicit bias, culturally relevant/responsive pedagogy, emotional intelligence, and racelighting.

 Applicants for FDIP must:

-- Meet the minimum qualifications for the subject area discipline set forth by the Academic Senate of California Community Colleges by the end of spring 2020
+- Meet the minimum qualifications for the subject area discipline set forth by the Academic Senate of California Community Colleges by the end of fall 2024 semester.

 - Have no prior paid higher education teaching experience

-- Be a graduate student nearing completion of a Master’s degree
+- Have a Master's degree or be a four year-college/university graduate student nearing completion of a Master's degree

 - Have a Bachelor's degree and a minimum of two years of full-time occupational experience in a vocational/technical area